jsoverson/rcl/index.md

 Both are designed to be run as part of a build chain, usually after concatenation and before minification.

+For more information about Grunt, please visit [gruntjs.com](http://gruntjs.com)

 ### Installing grunt tasks

 Add `grunt-strip` and `grunt-preprocess` to your package.json's dependencies hash, or run